SolaceDev/solace-dev-codelabs/markdown/codelab-4-codelab/codelab-4-codelab.md

 ### Where to create your codelab

 📌 Create your codelab in the [Solace codelabs repo](https://github.com/SolaceDev/solace-dev-codelabs) for version tracking
-📌 All other code can be kept in a separate repo
+📌 All other code referenced in your codelab should be kept in a separate repo
-📌 Example codelab markdown structure can be found on the [Battleship markdown](https://github.com/SolaceDev/solace-dev-codelabs/tree/master/markdown/solace-battleship) and the [Battleship source code](https://github.com/solacetraining/solace-battleship)
+📌 Example codelab markdown structure can be found in the [codelabs repo](https://github.com/SolaceDev/solace-dev-codelabs/tree/master/markdown).

 ### Content Reviewer